Kelso, Washington: Media

-Road
+Infrastructure

 Interstate 5 runs through Kelso.
 Two highways, State Route 4 and State Route 432, connect Kelso to Longview via crossings of the Cowlitz River.

-Rail

 Amtrak, the national passenger rail system, provides service to the twin cities of Kelso-Longview.
 The Amtrak station is located in the Kelso Multimodal Transportation Center along the Cowlitz River.

-Bus

 The cities of Kelso and Longview are served by RiverCities Transit.
 Kelso is also served by Greyhound Bus Lines, which provides intercity bus service at the Kelso Multimodal Transportation Center.

-Air

 Kelso is served by Southwest Washington Regional Airport, formerly known as Kelso-Longview Regional Airport.